You are here

 Feminist art resists easy definitions.

-In 1976, feminist activists Ruth Iskin, Lucy Lippard, and Arlene Raven organized an exhibition centered on the question: “What is Feminist Art?”
+In 1977, feminist activists Ruth Iskin, Lucy Lippard, and Arlene Raven organized an exhibition centered on the question, “What is Feminist Art?”
 They invited artists to answer this question on a letter-sized piece of paper.
 Hundreds of artists responded in the form of collage, manifestos, drawings, and prints, providing a snapshot of the ongoing conversations around feminism in the United States.

-In 2019, the Smithsonian’s Archives of American Art asked this same question, “What is Feminist Art?” to some of same women who responded in 1976, as as well a new group of artists to capture the current response.
+In 2019, the Smithsonian’s Archives of American Art asked this same question, “What is Feminist Art?” to some of the same women who responded in 1977, as well as a new group of artists to capture the current response.

 On view are more than 75 responses from then and now.
 These personal statements are vibrant and varied, elucidating the contours of feminist art by complicating its origins, calling out its failures, and celebrating its achievements.